 Shared parental responsibility is awarded to both parents and is on par with the terms of joint custody.
 The court usually awards this custody to both parents who show that they are fit to raise the child, and is in the child’s best interest.
 This type of child custody can be awarded as both joint legal custody and joint physical custody even if the two parents have never lived together.

 Physical custody is often referred to as timesharing.
 In this case, the child spends most of the time with one parent or guardian and only visits the other parent on occasion.
-Sometimes, both parents spend an equal amount of time with their child, rotating weekends, holidays, and weekdays.
+Sometimes, both parents spend an equal amount of time with their children, rotating weekends, holidays, and weekdays.

-If a parent, grandparent or guardian has sole custody, that caregiver can make all the decisions regarding the child without consulting the other parent.
+If a parent, grandparent, or guardian has sole custody, that caregiver can make all the decisions regarding the child without consulting the other parent.
 However, in Florida, the court often awards shared parental responsibility to both parents, giving them legal rights concerning any decisions that need to be made regarding their child.
-In cases where the one parent is abusive or has ended communication, it is possible to convince the court that it’s in the best interest of your child for you to have sole legal custody.
+In cases where one parent is abusive or has ended communication, it is possible to convince the court that it’s in the best interest of your child for you to have sole legal custody.

 Dealing With Child Custody Issues

 The laws vary from state to state, so it’s important to talk with a qualified, experienced divorce/paternity lawyer when dealing with types of child custody issues.
-We also have a list of Florida Child Custody Guidelines on our website.

-As a parent, a grandparent or a step-parent, you may find it more difficult to obtain your preferred custody without legal representation.
+As a parent, a grandparent, or a step-parent, you may find it more difficult to obtain your preferred custody without legal representation.
 Divorce is difficult on its own, so understanding the types of child custody and what you need to do can reduce your stress and make the transition easier on your child.